afgbloch/POCS-Quizz/Quizz.md

 For the third choice, by using modularity and abstraction, we can encapsulate implementation into a module and use an interface to specify the abstraction that module implements.

+## Week 2: Layering

+### A layer typically:
+- [x] is a well-defined module
+- [x] exposes a specific abstraction
+- [x] manages a namespace
+- [ ] has to use a bus layer to communicate with other layers

+**Explanation**
+Buses are used to create stacks, but not required as part of a layer

+### Which of the following statements is/are true?
+- [ ] Stacking layers reduces the management complexity of a system.
+- [x] Layering generally leads to strong separation of concerns in a system.
+- [x] In a well-designed system, stacking layers decreases the number of dependencies among them.

+**Explanation**
+Increased management complexity is an emergent property of an overly-layered design.
+The separation of concerns is a natural consequence of the combination of modularity and abstraction property of the layer.

+### The compute stack allows direct execution (layered bypass).
+Which of the following statements are true:
+- [x] This improves systems performance
+- [ ] The hardware guarantees that applications cannot tamper the OS
+- [x] The OS must ensure that certain resource are never presented to the application
+- [ ] The OS is fundamentally exposed

+**Explanation**
+Layered bypass, as architected in the compute stack, does not pose a fundmental problem.
+But only as long as the OS correctly prevents the application's access to critical resources.

+### In the information stack:
+- [ ] filesystems and volumes are interchangeable
+- [x] filesystems are layered on top of volumes
+- [ ] volumes and filesystem present the same abstraction

+### Can a database be deployed directly on a raw disk drive ?
+- [x] Yes: the filesystem and volume management layer don't exist in this instance
+- [ ] Yes: because of layer bypass
+- [x] Yes: because the operating system can expose a raw disk directly
+- [ ] No. This is impossible.

+**Explanation**
+In that mode, there is no filesystem and no OS-managed volume, hence no bypass.
+It is however absolutely possible for a DB (or any program) to directly interact with a raw block device.

+### SCSI is
+- [x] an RPC protocol
+- [x] the interface exposed by rotating disks and SSD
+- [ ] a filesystem driver
+- [ ] exposed by VFS

+### In a client/server model:
+- [ ] client and server run on separate machines
+- [x] client and server communicate through a communication channel
+- [x] a client cannot access server's memory directly
+- [ ] a client has to get restarted if the server fails

+###  When sending an RPC, a client may:
+- [x] guarantee that the call is executed at least once
+- [x] guarantee that the call is executed at most once
+- [x] guarantee that the call is executed exactly once

+###  When an HTTP client receive a 404 (file not found)
+- [ ] this indicates a failure in the "at most once" semantic of HTTP
+- [ ] this indicates a failure in the "at least once" semantic of HTTP
+- [x] the RPC succeeded

+**Explanation**
+The HTTP protocol has "at most once" semantics.
+Which means, that in the absence of a reply, the command will have been applied zero or more times.
+A 404 simply indicates that the URI is not present on the server.
+But the client did receive a reply, and the RPC succeeded.

+### How many layers are there in the network model?
+- [ ] 3
+- [ ] 5
+- [ ] 7
+- [ ] 8
+- [x] it depends on who is counting

+**Explanation**
+"But mine goes to 11" (Spinal Tap)

+### Techniques like mapped or recursive composition are used to:
+- [x] provide compatibility
+- [x] provide extended functionality
+- [ ] used mainly in academia
+- [ ] add a fourth layer to the 3-layer networking stack

+### When a switch is also a router, then:
+- [ ] this is a case of layer bypass
+- [x] the device supports multiple protocols
+- [ ] the device becomes the end-to-end layer
+- [ ] the device support all 3-layers (of the 3-layer model)

+###  When a link fails in the middle of the network
+- [ ] the host's link layer is affected
+- [x] the link layer of two routers is affected
+- [ ] the link layer of >2 routers can be affected
+- [ ] the state of two routers is affected
+- [x] the state of at least two routers is affected

+## Week 3: End-to-End Principle

+### Choose functions that can't be implemented in the network alone according to the end-to-end argument:
+- [ ] multicast routing
+- [x] in-order data delivery
+- [ ] packet fragmentation
+- [x] reliable data delivery
+- [ ] capacity reservation
+- [x] duplicate suppression

+### What can be and end point for the end to end argument:
+- [x] a user of a system
+- [x] an end host
+- [x] a process

+**Explanation**
+They all can be considered as end points, depending on the system.

+### Which of the following processor design approaches follows the end-to-end principle?
+- [ ] complex instruction set computing (CISC)
+- [x] reduced instruction set computing (RISC)
+- [ ] both
+- [ ] none, the end-to-end argument is not applicable to processor design

+**Explanation**
+The RISC argument is that the user of the architecture will get better performance by implementing only the basic instructions needed by everyone, efficiently and using primitive tools; any attempt by the computer designer to anticipate the user's requirements for an esoteric feature will probably (1) miss the target slightly (2) sacrifice the performance of commonly used features and (3) the user will end up reimplementing that feature anyway.
+Any unnecessary feature once added to the ISA highly likely stays there forever, due to the backward-compatibility requirement.

+### What could be a valid reason for implementing a function at layer X even though it needs to be implemented at a higher layer anyway?
+- [ ] enforcing authority
+- [x] optimizing performance
+- [ ] ensuring security